 I think that the concerns in Hannah Black’s letter make sense and I’m proud of the artist and the community who have been creative in responding to the work in legitimate ways, like by blocking people’s view.
 It’s not shooting, it’s not killing.
 It’s a much more thoughtful, provocative, serious, and meditative way to try to get people to think about what they’re doing.
 So it is surprising to me that the artist doesn’t say “I totally fucked up.
 I wasn’t thinking about it in this way, but you are, so I’m taking it out.”

-Do you think that only black people should be able to depict something like that?
-If a black person had done that, how would it read differently?
+SC: Do you think that only Black people should be able to depict something like that?
+If a Black person had done that, how would it read differently?

-I think it depends.
-I think the issue for the protestors is about black pain.
-It’s about trying to articulate black pain for profit.
+BC: I think it depends.
+I think the issue for the protestors is about Black pain.
+It’s about trying to articulate Black pain for profit.
 It does help her reputation as an artist, certainly not with some people, but the publicity boosts her career.
-As an African American person, I find it totally bizarre that someone would do this and say, oh, I never considered what it would be like to be black and look at my work.
+As an African American person, I find it totally bizarre that someone would do this and say, oh, I never considered what it would be like to be Black and look at my work.

-I don’t think that you have to be black to make supportive commentary on the need for black freedom.
-I’d like to hear more people who aren’t black articulate the need for black freedom.
+BC: I don’t think that you have to be Black to make supportive commentary on the need for Black freedom.
+I’d like to hear more people who aren’t Black articulate the need for Black freedom.
 It is important for artists to be able to articulate why they’re doing this work.
 That was one of the problems with Kelley Walker in St. Louis.
 He had nothing to say at the artist talk and was even dismissive.

 Then I’ll look at Chris McNair’s photographs.
 He’s based in Birmingham and in his 80s now and suffering from dementia.
 He was later known as a politician and went to jail for taking bribes, and Obama pardoned him because of his medical condition.
 Most people now don’t know him as a photographer.
 I’m looking at where his photos were published.